-Using sends is a step towards to songs which sound bigger and better.
-In the tutorial below, you will learn how to create and use sends, in order to get a clean and professional sounding mix.
+Using sends is a step towards to songs that sound bigger and better.
+In the tutorial below, you will learn how to create and use sends, in order to get a clean and professional-sounding mix.

 But first, let’s see where and in what situations we can use them.
 Generally speaking, if you don’t want to affect an original sound or sound source, you can use sends to route the original signal.
 In this way, you can apply your desired tweaks to the sound, having a parallel signal from the main source to work on.
 Also, if you want to save time and have different sound sources grouped for an easy workflow, you may use sends.